 The strike, which saw several thousand healthcare workers leave their posts, took place in the most populous Australian state of New South Wales.
 Organized by the New South Wales Nurses and Midwives’ Association (NSWNMA), the protesters called for a 15% salary increase over the next year.
 They attributed their demand to the harsh working conditions, including staff shortages in hospitals, clinics, and maternity wards.a

 Footage released by ABC shows the strikers, mostly women, chanting slogans and holding placards demanding “fair pay.”
-According to the NSWNMA, if the government increases salaries by 15% over the next year, it would cost AU$6.5 billion ($4.3 billion), more than the state spends on its entire police force.
+According to the NSWNMA, if the government increases salaries by 15% over the next year, it would cost AU$6.5 billion (US$4.3 billion), more than the state spends on its entire police force.

 - Advertisement -